Radioactive-67/InsuraChain/Readme.md

 npm install
 nodemon app.js

-#For Patient Side cd to client and server then run
+#For the Patient Side cd to client and server then run
 for client run
 npm install
 npm start